 We also recommend using the eAuto Inventory Logistics Console to help manage min/max.
 More details at ILC Best Practice HERE.

-VariableW = # of days to go back from today to see if item was not used on sales order/service call (or purchased) in order to flag item as dead/dormant
+VariableW = # of days to go back from today to see if item was not used on sales order, service call, or purchase order receipt in order to flag item as dead/dormant

 VariableX = Flag items Dead/Dormant only if avgcost > XXX.XX